-Investment income and realized gains and losses are included in other revenue; unrealized gains and losses are recorded as other changes in net assets without donor restrictions.
+Investment income and realized gains and losses are included in other revenue; unrealized gains and losses are recorded as nonoperating revenue.
 Realized gains and losses for all investments are determined by the average cost method.

 The Center's investments are managed by investment managers.
 Investment securities, in general, are exposed to various risks, such as interest rate, credit and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the consolidated financial statements.